Shashimpally/ci-cd-github-actions-docker/README.md

 - ✅ Build Docker image
 - ✅ Push image to Docker Hub

 ### 🔹 3.
-Local Deployment with Minikube
+Local Deployment with localhost:4000
 - Pull image from Docker Hub
-- Apply Kubernetes manifests
-- Run and expose the app locally
+- Run and expose the app localhost

 ---